Debasement of Currency

 While both debasement and inflation involve a reduction in the purchasing power of money, they are not identical.

-Debasement specifically refers to the deliberate increase in the money supply or reduction in intrinsic value, whereas inflation is the general rise in prices of goods and services.
+Debasement specifically refers to the increase in the money supply, often leading to a reduction in the intrinsic value, whereas inflation is the general rise in the price of goods and services.

-Importantly, inflation measures price changes, not changes in the money supply itself, which impacts all prices, particularly assets.
+Importantly, inflation measures price changes, not changes in the money supply itself, which affects all prices, particularly those of assets.

 Why now?

-Only since the early 2000s we have come to a clearer determination of how money is created, something that is still misexplained and misunderstood even among economists and leaders in business and finance.
-These new insights allow us to estimate and revive the notion of 'debasement'.
+Only since the early 2000s have we come to a more precise determination of how money is created, something that remains misexplained and misunderstood, even among economists and leaders in business and finance.
+These new insights allow us to revive and quantify 'debasement'.

 As banks and governments have expanded the monetary base at an unprecedented pace during peace times, asset prices have often risen faster than consumer prices, a phenomenon not captured by traditional inflation metrics.